JuliaLang/julia/doc/src/manual/getting-started.md

 `exit()`.
 When run in interactive mode, `julia` displays a banner and prompts the user for input.
 Once the user has entered a complete expression, such as `1 + 2`, and hits enter, the interactive session evaluates the expression and shows its value.
 If an expression is entered into an interactive session with a trailing semicolon, its value is not shown.
+The variable `ans` is bound to the value of the last evaluated expression whether it is shown or not.
+The `ans` variable is only bound in interactive sessions, not when Julia code is run in other ways.

 To evaluate expressions written in a source file `file.jl`, write `include("file.jl")`.